What's the Earned Income Tax Credit?

 The EITC's basic qualifying standards are the same as with any other deduction or credit.
 You need to have a social security number, the names and social security numbers of your dependents, and your W-2, 1099, as well as all other documents stating income.
 You also must have been a U.S. citizen or legal resident alien during the previous tax year to quality for the tax credit.
 If you wish to file online, you will need last year's tax return handy because you'll also need information such as your adjusted gross income, to electronically sign your filing.

-- $6,269 with three or more qualifying dependents
+- $6,444 for taxpayers with three or more qualifying dependents

 Earned Income Tax Credit Eligibility Checklist